Have you ever had an FSAVC with Colonial Mutual?

 Colonial Mutual mis-sold FSAVC with various different Aspects:

-- Colonial Mutual may not have made their customers aware that their FSAVC will not be contributed by their employer.
+- Colonial Mutual may not have made their consumers aware that their FSAVC will not be contributed by their employer.

 - Colonial Mutual may not have made their consumers aware that they would be choosing the funds for the FSAVC.

-- Colonial Mutual may not have made their customers aware about the chance of purchasing "Added Years".
+- Colonial Mutual may not have made their consumers aware about the chance of purchasing "Added Years".

 - Colonial Mutual may not have made their customers aware that any fees & charges that their FSAVC incurred.